Our Gear – Starting out as a New Vlogger

 These are the exact ones we purchased.
 They have the clothes clips attached to the line, and little adjustable barriers so your clothes don’t all fall to the middle.
 The one downside is that these things are a bit heavy, however, the value they added to our trip outweighs the one negative thing about them.
 This is a smart purchase, and if you can find a lighter option, let us know!

 A knife??
 Yes.
 A knife.
 You will find ways to use it.
-We picked one up in China in month 3 of our trip and wondered how we didn’t purchase one before it!
+We picked one up in China around month 3 of our trip and wondered how we were functioning without one!
 Just make sure you get one with a protecting sheath, and always pack it in your checked bag when flying.
 Mistakes have been made.
 Knives have been confiscated.
 Thank you, Sweden for not arresting Leah.